Portsmouth Pyramids Centre: Further development

 There have been a number of changes to the use of the building since it was built including allowing auction/sales to take place 24 days a year; and adding in December 1993 a wine bar, known as the "Frog on the Front" on the front elevation where there used to be a Tourist Information Centre and a retail shop at the lower ground floor level.
 The venue has been quite successfully used as a night-club at the weekends.
 In August 1995 planning permission was granted for a single storey extension to the southern terrace, and in July 1996 permission was granted for the construction of a canopy over the north entrance.

 Today

 The centre is now operated by BH Live and contains Exploria, an indoor adventure soft play area for children, which replaced the former leisure waters.

 Sports Events

-The Centre hosted the Darts Untouchables event, which saw players including Phil Taylor compete.
+The centre hosted the Darts Untouchables event, which saw players including Phil Taylor compete.

 Notable acts that played at the Pyramids Centre

+Since 1991, the Pyramids Centre has been a major music venue in the city with an audience capacity of 1,150.